bitcointranscripts/bitcointranscripts/lightning-specification/2023-08-14-specification-call.md

 Speaker 8: What's next — CLTVX Fiery?

 Speaker 2: Yeah, I don't think there's any updates on Gossip yet.
-I need to sync up with [Redacted] on that and she's not here yet either.
+I need to sync up with [redacted] on that and she's not here yet either.
 So check that.

 Speaker 1: Yeah.
-Oh, so on the Gossip 2.0, like the extension that I promised [Redacted], I have a trick for short channel IDs.
+Oh, so on the Gossip 2.0, like the extension that I promised [redacted], I have a trick for short channel IDs.
 So, the thing is that if you stop proving your UTXOs, you lose globally unique short channel IDs, but there's a trick where you can use the numbers beyond the block limit.
 If you've got say, rounded up 4k transactions in a block, then you can use a short channel ID.
 So you see you prove this UTXO, and then you use UTXO plus, as if it's transaction plus 4K, or 8K, or 16K, whatever, you end up with about 10 bits worth.
 Those are basically shadow SCIDs.
 So, if you ever see one of those, it doesn't come with a proof, but you know where to find the proof, right?
 You're basically saying it's linked to this other one, right?
 So you can figure out what the master short channel ID is; go find that channel and check that that's valid and everything; and then you can accept the kind of shadow short channel IDs.
 That gives you a pile of bits.
 And all you have to remember is how many transactions in each block, or actually how many bits worth of transactions in each block.

 Speaker 5: Can you — I mean, the annoying part is many nodes don't have the full block data, so you don't know how many transactions were in the block.
 Can we just hard code that?

 Speaker 1: You can guess.
 The thing is…

 Speaker 0: It sounds like we're about to create ordinals.
-It sounds like [Redacted] wants lightning ordinals.
+It sounds like [redacted] wants lightning ordinals.

 Speaker 1: Short channel IDs are ordinals, right?